 You can also take your resting practice into the gym.
 Just like you might re-create a crux using similar holds in the gym, you can set up the “rest” holds and practice recovering and shaking out on plastic.
 About seven years ago, I was working a sport climb in Red Rock, Nevada, called You Are What You Is, and the “rest” after the crux was a one-pad flat crimp rail before a final crux to the chains.
 I would boulder in the gym then immediately hop on the campus-board rail, and with feet on, try to shake out and recover.
 Another useful resting trainer is to do a boulder problem near your max, downclimb easier terrain, then rest on a jug for about a minute before launching into a slightly easier boulder problem, and then repeat until failure.
 For example, I might boulder a V7, downclimb a V1, then rest on a jug for one minute, then up a V6 and repeat with a V5, and so on, until failure.
 You can also swap in a slightly worse inter-problem resting hold, to make the drill tougher or simulate a specific shakeout on your project.

 Let’s face it: You might not ever get that MoonBoard 7c or do a one-arm pullup, but if you can rest on small edges or bad slopers, your sending skills will reach a new high point.

 Want more tips like these to take your climbing performance to the next level?
 Then check out our Art of Redpointing online education course, with pro climber Heather Weidner and mental-training expert Arno Ilgner.
 Unlock pro tips and world-class advice, including physical and psychological training techniques, becoming comfortable falling, linking sections, and overcoming frustration.
 Learn to embrace the process and climb harder and smarter than ever.
-Available now; price: $250.
+Register now to save 50%.